Azure/azure-c-shared-utility/devdoc/tlsio_adapter_overview.md

 [xio_state.h](/inc/azure_c_shared_utility/xio_state.h)</br>

-## The major pieces
+## The three layers

-The `tlsio_adapter` design splits what the porting guide calls the "tlsio adapter" into three layers.
+The `tlsio_adapter` design splits what the porting guide calls the "tlsio" into three layers.
 The first two layers are reusable code that is part of the SDK.
 Only the final layer (at most) needs to be implemented for new devices.
-* **xio_state** The `xio_state` layer encapsulates the state handling, error handling, message queuing, and most of the callbacks that are required for an `xio` component.
+* **xio_state** The `xio_state` top layer encapsulates the state handling, error handling, message queuing, and all but one of the callbacks that are required for an `xio` component.
 This layer is a general solution for `xio` component code reuse; it is not specialized for `tlsio` components.
 The `xio_state` layer is implemented entirely in a single
 file: `xio_state.c`.
-*  **tlsio_adapter** The `tlsio_adapter` layer encapsulates the remaining `xio` callbacks, error handling, option handling, platform adapter functions, read buffering, and the validation of `xio` creation parameters.
+*  **tlsio_adapter** The `tlsio_adapter` middle layer encapsulates the remaining
+`xio` callback, error handling, option handling, platform adapter functions, read buffering, and the validation of `xio` creation parameters.
 The `tlsio_adapter` layer in combination with the `xio_state` layer forms a standard `xio` component as required by the SDK.
-* **tls_adapter** The upper two layers hide all of the `xio` complexity from the `tls_adapter` layer, so the low-level `tls_adapter` layer is simple to implement.
+* **tls_adapter** The upper two layers hide all of the `xio` complexity from the `tls_adapter` layer, so the bottom-layer `tls_adapter` layer is simple to implement.

 ## Two flavors of tlsio_adapter

-A few TLS libraries have their TLS handling integrated with their TCP/IP libraries.
+A few TLS libraries have TLS handling integrated with TCP/IP functionality.
 Examples include Arduino, Apple OSX, and Apple iOS.

 More commonly, TLS libraries are designed to work with Berkeley sockets either directly or by wrapping socket functionality